 There is no doubt that eating lots of fruits and vegetables, along with berries, nuts, seeds, etc. is healthy, but not all of them are equally protective against cancer.
-There is one family that is especially protective: the Cruciferous vegetables.
+There is one family that is especially protective: the cruciferous (cabbage-family) vegetables.

 “Cruciferous vegetables contain glucosinolates and in a different area of the cell, an enzyme called myrosinase.
 When we blend, chop or chew these vegetables, we break up the plant cells, allowing myrosinase to come into contact with glucosinolates, initiating a chemical reaction that produces isothiocyanates (ITCs) – powerful anti-cancer compounds.
 ITCs have been shown to detoxify and remove carcinogens, kill cancer cells, and prevent tumors from growing.